openhab/openhab-mycroft/USAGE.md

 pip install -r requirements.txt
 ```

+If on [picroft](https://docs.mycroft.ai/development/installation/raspberry.pi), use the skills directory `/opt/mycroft/skills` and skip the `workon mycroft` command.

 ### Skill Configuration

-Add the block below to your `mycoft.conf` file:
+Add the block below to your `mycroft.conf` file:

 ```json
  "openHABSkill": {